bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Resources/Bugs.md

 Bug 6: Nothing happens when clicking save while creating a new message in a thread in app.

 ---> First step: Need to implement custom encoder for Message Thread and Messages data models...
 Second: Determine if an instance of MessageThread is being passed to the message detail screen - it's not: The segue identifier had a typo originally set as "addMesage", fixed typo.
+Working, but not popping to the thread view after creation

+Bug 7: Not popping view controller after sending a new message in the message thread

+---> Added pop navigation controller in main dispatch queue in the closure for creating a new message in thread